University of Cincinnati

 Tuesday in our Edina offices.

 JAC is a trans-genderqueer femme, disabled, two-spirit, Native American radical activist and social worker.
-He works with transgender and gender diverse youth and young adults ages 11-28 who wish to process their identities, lives and relationships and address emotional struggles related to depression, bipolar moods, anxiety, surviving trauma (including familial abuse, stalking, intimate partner violence, and religious trauma), self-harm and suicidality, dissociation, multiples/alters, and negotiating disability and chronic pain.
-He specializes in serving the trans community, supporting people processing their gender identity, gender expression, and sexuality.
+He works with transgender and gender diverse youth and young adults ages 11-26 with high needs who wish to process their identities, experiences, and mental health including depression, bipolar moods, anxiety, dissociation, trauma (abuse, violence, familial, religion), self-harm, suicidality, and negotiating disability/chronic pain.
+He is a trauma-informed feminist, sex positive, allied to multiples/alters, kink-positive, and poly inclusive.
+He specializes in gender, sexuality, and serving the trans, queer, and the greater LGBTQPIA2S+ community.

 Daytime, evening and weekend appointments are available and we accept most insurance.